-- 1. Prepare the class for the teacher candidate. - Collect textbooks or other curriculum materials for the teacher candidate and provide helpful materials such as school bulletins, schedules, class rosters, school handbooks and curriculum guides. - 3.
+- 1. Prepare the class for the teacher candidate. - 2.
+Collect a set of textbooks for the teacher candidate and provide helpful materials such as school bulletins, schedules, class rosters, school handbooks and curriculum guides. - 3.
 Provide a work and study space in the classroom for the teacher candidate. - 4.
 Welcome the teacher candidate by familiarizing him/her with the school building. - 5.
-Familiarize the teacher candidate with available instructional resources. - Ensure that the teacher candidate demonstrates knowledge of content and pedagogy. - 7.
+Familiarize teacher candidate with available instructional resources. - 6.
+Ensure that teacher candidate demonstrates knowledge of content and pedagogy. - 7.
 Ensure that the teacher candidate acquires knowledge of students' skills, interests and special needs. - 8.
-Assist teacher candidate in creating lessons, units and unit design and other appropriate learning activities. - Ensure that assessments align to grade level or subject standards, indicators and benchmarks.
+Assist teacher candidate in lesson and unit design and creating appropriate learning activities. - 9.
+Ensure that assessments align to grade level or subject indicators and benchmarks.